slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).' -- Paul Graham*

-> *'I look for ways of changing my mind.' -- Chalie Munger*
+> *'I look for ways of changing my mind.
+I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do. ' -- Chalie Munger*

 > *'The truth is rarely pure and never simple.' -- Oscar Wilde*